peter-mm-williams/CBB752_Final_Project_1.2/README.md

 ### Input and Output formats

   Input Formats:

-    -i  string of corresponding fastq file
+  * input (-i): string of corresponding fastq file
-    -o  string containing the name of the file to which the output information is saved
+  * output (-o): string containing the name of the file to which the output information is saved

   Output Format:	txt file containing the file name, the number of sequences and the titles of corresponding plots